-From the architect.
+Text description provided by the architects.
 RESSÒ project was designed by 50 students of the Architecture School of el Vallès (ETSAV-UPC) for the international collegiate competition Solar Decathlon Europe 2014 that took place the summer of 2014 in Versailles.

 RESSÒ is a strategy of urban, energy and social refurbishment; furthermore it is a teaching tool.